theEndBeta/gogatekeeper-operator/README.md

 The required annotations must be on the `Pod` template, not the top-level `Deployment`, as the webhook currently works at the `Pod` level.

+There are four annotation types supported by the operator:
+* `gatekeeper.gogatekeeper: val` (required)

+  Enable the gatekeeper container injection using the CRD named `val`

+* `gatekeeper.gogatekeeper/existingEnv: val` (optional)

+  Load environment variables from the ConfigMap `val`

+* `gatekeeper.gogatekeeper/existingSecretEnv: val` (optional)

+  Load environment variables from the Secret `val`

+* `gatekeeper.gogatekeeper/my-cli-arg: val` (optional)

+  Add `--my-cli-arg=val` as an argument to the container

+See [testfiles/nginx-gatekeeper.yaml](./testfiles/nginx-gatekeeper.yaml) for a full example.

 ```yaml
 apiVersion: apps/v1
 kind: Deployment